 HH Parent/Student Rules Form 1B

 Parents return these completed forms to the school counselor.
-The School Building Level Committee will then meet to determine what action should be taken and will complete the following form with recommendation(s).
-The student must have attended the school site for a period of time so that the SBLC committee consisting of a knowledgeable group of individuals associated with this student can make an informed decision concerning the need for homebound services.
+The school administration will then determine what action should be taken and if homebound instruction is deemed necessary, the school will complete the following forms with recommendation(s).
+The more complete the information the school has on the student the better informed decision can be made concerning the need for homebound services.

-** If the regular or exceptional student's education can be continued on campus with accommodations, the committee will notify the parent in a timely manner.
+** If the regular or exceptional student's education can be continued on campus with accommodations, the school will notify the parent in a timely manner.

-** However, if the committee decides that the school setting is not appropriate, they will:
+** However, if the school decides that the school setting is not appropriate, they do the following:

 § Regular Students: